Talking to the Moon

 "Talking to the Moon" is a song by American singer-songwriter Bruno Mars from his debut studio album, Doo-Wops & Hooligans (2010).
-The song was first unveiled on Mars's debut extended play, It's Better If You Don't Understand (2010), as its last track.
+The song was first unveiled on Mars' debut extended play, It's Better If You Don't Understand (2010), as its last track.
 It was written by Mars, Philip Lawrence, Ari Levine, Albert Winkler, and Jeff Bhasker, while production was handled by the Smeezingtons in collaboration with Bhasker.
 "Talking to the Moon" is a pop and R&B power ballad about a failed relationship, solitude, and sadness.
 Instrumentally, the track relies on drum percussion and piano.

 "Talking to the Moon" received mixed reviews from music critics.
 Some praised its slow pace and lyrics, while others criticized its overwhelming production.
 The song was announced as a single only in Brazil, on April 12, 2011, through Warner Music Brasil, following its appearance on the soundtrack of the Brazilian telenovela Insensato Coração (2011).
 The song charted on the Brasil Hot 100 Airplay, where it spent several weeks at number one, and on the Billboard Brasil Hot Pop & Popular.
-It was certified twice platinum by the Recording Industry Association of America (RIAA).
-It was performed during Mars's debut world tour, The Doo-Wops & Hooligans Tour (2010–2012), on the Hooligans in Wondaland Tour (2011) and during a show on the South American leg of the 24K Magic World Tour (2017–2018).
+It was certified six times platinum by the Recording Industry Association of America (RIAA) and seven times platinum by Music Canada (MC).
+It was included it on all his tours since 2010.